Get started in infrared (IR) photography.

 Explore many different types of photography.

-Learn more about the many genres of photography budding photographers can pursue.
+Learn more about the many genre of photography budding photographers can pursue.

 Get Photoshop Lightroom.